vivek-dhamanemath/Hibernate-Criteria/README.md

 Hibernate Criteria API is a powerful and flexible way to query the database.
 It provides a way to build queries programmatically using Java objects and methods, rather than writing SQL queries directly.
 This makes the code more readable and maintainable.

+### Criteria

+- It is an interface present in the `org.hibernate` package.
+- Provides an object-oriented approach to data retrieval from the database.
+- Allows developers to build database queries programmatically using Java objects and methods rather than writing HQL or SQL strings.
+- Always used to fetch bulk data.
+- Cannot be used for DML or any DDL statements.
+- Implementation is provided by invoking the `createCriteria()` method using the session instance.

+### Restrictions

+- The `Restrictions` class from the `org.hibernate.criterion` package defines methods used to filter the results, similar to the WHERE clause in SQL.

+### Projections

+- The `Projections` class from the `org.hibernate.criterion` package defines methods used to filter the results, similar to the SELECT clause in SQL.

 ## Operations Performed

 ### 1. Fetch All Records